asemio/SZXX/README.md

 ### Zip.index_entries

-This function quickly indexes the contents of the ZIP file and returns a list of `Zip.entry`.
+This function finds and returns the ZIP's table of contents (`Zip.entry list`).

 You can then extract files one by one (in any order) using `Zip.extract_from_index`.